sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 ## Known Issues

-- When you launch PortMaster or a port, a `/mnt/SDCARD/PortsTemp/ports` folder is created.
+- When you launch PortMaster or a port, a `/mnt/SDCARD/.PortsTemp/ports` folder is created.
 It is usually deleted when PortMaster closes, but sometimes it may remain.
-You can safely delete the `PortsTemp` folder if PortMaster is not running and the `/mnt/SDCARD/PortsTemp/ports` folder is empty.
+You can safely delete the `.PortsTemp` folder if PortMaster is not running and the `/mnt/SDCARD/.PortsTemp/ports` folder is empty.
 - Some loading screens can take a long time to complete, sometimes up to 10 minutes.
 This is most noticeable the first time you run PortMaster or a port, as files need to be unpacked and patched.
 Please be patient and allow the process to complete.
 - To check which ports are currently working or have known issues with this pak, please visit the [Ports Status wiki page](https://github.com/ben16w/minui-portmaster/wiki/Ports-Status).